-- Employees will not be allowed to take personally assigned A-State equipment on international trips. - Upon employee request to his/her direct supervisor, A-State will provide a "loaner laptop" system on which is loaded only the information necessary for that particular trip. - As smartphones are subject to the same search and seizure guidelines and security risks, please complete the TMP or BAG, as appropriate, and notify the Director of Research Compliance of your intent to carry your A-State assigned cell phone abroad. - International travelers should notify ITS 30 days in advance of their departure and anticipated return date to ensure availability of loaner devices.
+- Review and follow International Travel with Institutional Devices Guidelines.
+This is a tiered system based on institutional and individual risk and traveler need. - A-State ITS can provide a "loaner laptop" system on which is loaded only the information necessary for that particular trip. - As smartphones are subject to the same search and seizure guidelines and security risks, please complete the BAG and/or TMP, as appropriate.
+Also, please notify the Director of Research Compliance (export@astate.edu) if you intend to carry an A-State assigned cell phone abroad. - International travelers should notify ITS 30 days in advance of their departure and anticipated return date to ensure availability of loaner devices.
 Upon return, the loaner device must be returned to ITS with 7 days for a complete rebuild.
-In the event that the device is lost or stolen, ITS should be notified immediately. - The loaner device SHOULD NOT be connected to your home network nor to the A-State network prior to returning it to ITS due the risk of malware.
+In the event that the device is lost or stolen, ITS should be notified immediately (security@astate.edu). - The loaner device SHOULD NOT be connected to your home network nor to the A-State network prior to returning it to ITS due the risk of malware.